Death of Annie Ee: Arrest and murder charge

-On the morning of 13 April 2015, upon discovering that Annie Ee has died, Pua removed a layer of plastic from the shrink wrap and flushed it down the toilet to get rid of both his and his wife's fingerprints.
-Tan called her brother and lied that Ee had committed suicide but eventually, she called the police.
-Both Tan and Pua initially lied to the police that Ee was very clumsy in normal life and would often cause injury to herself.
-Tan also added that Ee often jumped up and landed on her buttocks for no apparent reason.
+On the morning of 13 April 2015, upon discovering that Annie Ee had died, Pua removed a layer of plastic from the shrink wrap and flushed it down the toilet to get rid of both his and his wife's fingerprints.
+Tan called her brother and said that Ee had committed suicide; eventually, she called the police.
+Both Tan and Pua initially told the police that Ee was very clumsy and would often cause injury to herself.
+Tan added that Ee often jumped up and landed on her buttocks for no apparent reason.
 However, when Ee's injuries were discovered during the forensic pathologist's examination, the couple eventually confessed to the police that they were responsible for assaulting her.

-As such, both 31-year-old Tan Hui Zhen and 35-year-old Pua Hak Chuan were arrested and on 15 April 2015, they were charged in court with murder, an offence that warrants the death penalty in Singapore (or at least life imprisonment) if found guilty.
+Both 31-year-old Tan Hui Zhen and 35-year-old Pua Hak Chuan were arrested and, on 15 April 2015, they were charged in court with murder, an offence that warrants the death penalty in Singapore (or at least life imprisonment) if found guilty.
 A third murder suspect and 21-year-old polytechnic student Ng Yao Wei was separately charged for the unrelated killing of his 26-year-old brother Yao Cheng on the same day as both Tan and Pua (Ng later served a seven-year jail term in 2016 for culpable homicide due to a mental illness).
 A week later, on 22 April 2015, both Pua and Tan were remanded at Changi Prison's Complex Medical Centre and Changi Women's Prison respectively for psychiatric assessments.

-An autopsy was conducted and it revealed that prior to her death, Annie Ee sustained a total of 12 fractured ribs, seven fractured vertebrae, a ruptured stomach and her body was full of blisters and bruises.
-The cause of Ee's death was acute fat embolism, which was a result of the multiple beatings Ee received from the couple before her death.
-The condition, which rarely cause death, occurred when the blunt force impact from the beatings landed on Ee's buttocks, which led to the fatty tissue entering her bloodstream and it travelled to her lungs, which led to a blockage of the blood vessels, thus hindering the circulation of oxygen by blood in her lungs, and hence leading to cardiac and respiratory failure.
+An autopsy was conducted and it revealed that prior to her death, Annie Ee sustained a total of 12 fractured ribs, seven fractured vertebrae, a ruptured stomach, and her body was covered in blisters and bruises.
+The cause of Ee's death was an acute fat embolism, which was a result of the multiple beatings Ee received from the couple before her death.
+The condition, which rarely causes death, occurred when the blunt force impact from the beatings landed on Ee's buttocks, which led to fatty tissue entering her bloodstream and traveling to her lungs, which led to a blockage of the blood vessels, hindering the circulation of oxygen in her lungs, leading to cardiac and respiratory failure.